Daour211/reading-notes/201/class-01.md

 Another important point is how to deliver the message to the visitors.
 And by **organizing and prioritizing the information**, the user can understand the order of the page and the importance.
 Method or techniques used for organizing and prioritizing:

- -	*Visual hierarchy*: it is a way of arranging and showing elements in order of their importance.
+ -	**Visual hierarchy**: it is a way of arranging and showing elements in order of their importance.
 Visual contrast between the materials, items is what creates the visual hierarchy.
 This can be presented using: images, font size, font color or font style. <br>

- -	*Grouping and similarity*: are ways of organizing the elements of the page to be viewed.
+ -	**Grouping and similarity**: are ways of organizing the elements of the page to be viewed.
 Grouping the information that are related to each other make the design easier to understand it.
 As for the similarity the repetition of some features such as: color. size, font, shape…etc. shows that the elements have the same importance or meaning. <br>

 # Duckett JS:

-### Chapter 1:
+### Chapter 1: The ABC of Programming

 **Script**: is a set of series instructions to fulfill a goal.
 It is not necessary to run the whole script; it may run only subset of the code.

 Three steps can be helpful to write the instruction:
- 1-	Define the goal
+ 1-	Define the goal <br>
- 2-	Design the script
+ 2-	Design the script <br>
  3-	Code each step

 **Object**: used in programming to represent physical things.